 Helping Children Cope With Frightening News

-What parents can do to aid kids in processing grief and fear in a healthy way
+What parents can do to aid scared kids in processing grief and fear in a healthy way

 When tragedy strikes, as parents you find yourself doubly challenged: to process your own feelings of grief and distress, and to help your children do the same.

-As a parent, you can't protect your children from grief, but you can help them express their feelings, comfort them, and help them feel safer.
+As a parent, you can’t protect you children from grief, but you can help them express their feelings, comfort them, help them feel safer, and teach them how to deal with fear.
 By allowing and encouraging them to express their feelings, you can help them build healthy coping skills that will serve them well in the future, and confidence that they can overcome adversity.

-- Memorialize those who have been lost.
-Drawing pictures, planting a tree, sharing stories, or releasing balloons can all be good, positive ways to help provide closure to a child.
-It's important to assure your child that a person continues to live on in the hearts and minds of others.
-Doing something to help others in need can be very therapeutic: it can help children not only feel good about themselves but learn a very healthy way to respond to grief.
+Drawing pictures, planting a tree, or sharing stories can all be good, positive ways to help provide closure to a child.
+It’s important to assure your child that a person continues to live on in the hearts and minds of others.
+Doing something to help others in need can be very therapeutic: it can help children not only feel good about themselves but learn a very healthy way to respond to dealing with grief.